wellyshen/react-cool-onclickoutside/README.md

 > 🚧 This package is still under development, API may changed frequently. **Please don't use it now ✋🏼**.
 The milestone as below:

 - [x] Triggers callback when clicks outside target area
-- [x] Uses passive touch event listener to improve scrolling performance
+- [x] Use passive touch event listener to improve scrolling performance
 - [x] Support multiple refs
 - [x] Ignore callback triggered by clicks browser scrollbar
 - [ ] Unit testing